 The most common go-to method for diagnosing adenomyosis is an internal vaginal ultrasound, however, it’s the least accurate of the above methods.
-A skilled ultrasound technician who specialises in women’s gynaecological conditions should (but not always) be able to identify the markers of adenomyosis.
+A skilled ultrasound technician who specialises in women’s gynaecological conditions should (but not always) be able to identify the markers.
 A ‘venetian blind’ effect is usually seen, as per the image below.

-But unfortunately, many times adenomyosis gets missed by ultrasound, and women are told nothing is wrong.
+But unfortunately, many times this condition gets missed by ultrasound, and women are told nothing is wrong.
 Requesting further investigation is very important.

 An ultrasound report positive for adenomyosis might look like the report below.

 The treatment path you take will depend on your stage of life, and can involve a mix of medical treatments as well as complementary medicine and lifestyle changes.

 For example, alongside medical management, you may get relief emotionally and physically with nutrition, traditional Chinese medicine and counselling.

 For those planning to have children in the future, some options will not be suitable.
 But for those who feel their family is complete, every option is possible.
 Do your research, investigate risk factors, support yourself with lifestyle changes, and make decisions with your trusted specialist – not based on what you read on the internet.

 Tranexamic acid is a drug used to help treat heavy periods by breaking down blood clots.
 It’s often used in combination with other treatments and is not a long term solution.
 Tranexamic acid is only taken during times of bleeding.
 Naturally, this drug has some risk factors to consider before taking it.

 Hormonal pills (progesterone based)